kyrellverano/Finite-Memory-Controller/README.md

 3. Time Distribution : evaluate saved policies for a large number of trajectories and plot the time distributions

 ## Pre-saved policies
 There are two types of policies that are shown here: the best policy we have solved so far and a suboptimal policy that exhibits a different set of behaviors.
-The following are the variables you can change and teh possible values: \\
+The following are the variables you can change and teh possible values:
-coarse = 0 , 1 \\
+a. coarse = 0 , 1 [0 for non-coarse, 1 for coarse]
-memories = 1, 2, 3, 4 \\
+b. memories = 1, 2, 3, 4
-threshold = 5, 12, 15 \\
+c. threshold = 5, 12, 15
-sub = 0 , 1 [0 gives the best and 1 gives the suboptimal] \\
+d. sub = 0 , 1 [0 gives the best and 1 gives the suboptimal]

-\\
-The other variables are in the default_input.\\
+The other variables are in the default_input.

 ## Notebooks
 The notebooks are easily prepared for